 University of Virginia Special Collections

 Military artifacts to be appraised require personal examination by Beltrone & Company.
 Provenance of the artifact will be requested.
-If the item’s history is not available, research will be conducted to discover any available story.
-Historic items with provenance have added value.
+If the item’s history is not available, research will be conducted .

-A detailed written appraisal report will give a description of the artifact’s condition and historic relevance.
+A detailed written appraisal report will give a description of the artifact including condition and historic significance.

-Photographs will be taken of the appraised artifact or artifacts.
-These will also be included in the final appraisal report.
+Photographs will also be taken of the appraised artifact or artifacts.
+These will also be included in the report.

 Appraisal and photography fees are based on an hourly rate; travel and report production expenses are billed at cost.